Worried about how to manage your diabetes while enjoying diabetic Christmas treats?

 We also have a large database of recipes that we have tested, photographed and noted which ones are diabetes friendly and specific to a wide variety of conditions.
 Stay tuned for more holiday blogs coming soon.

-Our favorite cookbook to manage your diabetes
+For more Diabetic Christmas Treats, see our favorite cookbook to manage your diabetes

 For easy to cook diabetes-friendly recipes, take a look at our cooking with diabetes cookbook.